 There's never been a better time to get into new board games.
 The hobby is growing massively, and more and more people use them as ways to get together and have fun in real life, rather than on WhatsApp.

 As a result, more games are being released than ever before – every month brings interesting, colourful, rich games with engaging themes and intriguing ways to play.
 So how do you keep up with which ones are worth playing?
-That's what we're here for – we'll collect all the best new games being released in this list.
+That's what we're here for – we'll collect the new games you most need to know about in this list.

 You can read on for our full run-down of the new board games you should add to your collection, but here's a quick cheat sheet of some of the best choices for different groups:

-- Best new board game for beginners: Tiny Towns
+- Best new board game for families: Azul: Summer Pavilion

-- Best new board game for families: Wingspan
+- Best new board game for beginners: Wavelength

-- Best cheap new board game: Point Salad
+- Best new cooperative board game: Horrified: Universal Monsters

 - Best new board game for two players: Undaunted: Normandy